 Every once in a while we find them in our inbox: photos of moldy caps or messages about dodgy-smelling Doppers.
 The good news is: you can easily prevent your Dopper from becoming a microorganisms’ playground.
-To ensure you and your bottle can stand up to plastic pollution for many years to come, here's a selection of our top tips.
+To ensure you and your bottle can stand up to plastic pollution for many years to come, watch this video on how to clean your Dopper.

 Dopper bottles were designed to be the best alternative to single-use plastic water bottles: a reusable water bottle to drink tap water from.
 That means your Dopper has been expertly tested and perfected for drinking, you guessed it, tap water.